arciisine/nodesh/README.md

 #### First

+This will return the first `n` elements with a default of a single element.
 ```typescript
 first<T>(this: AsyncGenerator<T>, n?: number): AsyncGenerator<T, void, unknown>;
 ```

-This will return the first `n` elements with a default of a single element.
+Example
 ```javascript
 '<file>'
   .async